draganstamenkovic/DesignPatterns/README.md

 - You want to let subclasses decide what objects to create
 - You want to ensure that a class can only have one instance of each subclass
 - You want to localize the knowledge of which class gets created

+I used more generic version in project here.
+So i don't need to create a lot of boiler plate code, like creating class for each factory, but rather using `IEnemyFactory` interface to return `IEnemy` to return type of the enemy base on what we selected in dropdown menu.

 ## NOTE
 - I created this repository with examples for design patterns i used before in my project as a reminder, cause thank god we all forget sometimes.
 You might find some examples here usefull or otherwise, but if you find it otherwise i encourage you to open the issue.